 1. How long should a social media detox last to see benefits?

-2. Will taking a break from social media make me feel isolated?
+2. Will taking a break make me feel isolated?

 3. Can reducing social media use improve sleep?

 Yes.
-Limiting social media before bedtime reduces blue light exposure and decreases mental stimulation, which can enhance sleep quality.
+Less screen time before bed reduces blue light exposure and overstimulation, improving sleep quality.
+(Source)

-5. How can I manage FOMO during a social media detox?
+5. How can I manage FOMO during detox?

-- Remind yourself that social media often shows a highlight reel—not reality.
+- Remind yourself that social media is often a highlight reel—not reality.

 Additional Articles on Reducing Anxiety: